Asteroid impact prediction: Opposition effect

 There is a further issue that even telescopes in Earth orbit do not overcome (unless they operate in the thermal infrared spectrum).
 This is the issue of illumination.
 Asteroids go through phases similar to the lunar phases.
 Even though a telescope in orbit may have an unobstructed view of an object that is close in the sky to the Sun, it will still be looking at the dark side of the object.
-This is because the Sun is shining primarily on the side facing away from the Earth, as is the case with the Moon when it is in a new moon phase.
+This is because the Sun is shining on the side facing away from the Earth, as is the case with the Moon when it is in a new moon phase.
 Because of this opposition effect, objects are far less bright in these phases than when fully illuminated, which makes them difficult to detect (see chart and diagram below).